© 2025 Kansas City Public Radio

 • An income tax exemption of $2,320 for parents of unborn children.

 • A 1.5 mill reduction in the state property tax mill levy.
-The reduction will save the owner of the average Kansas home – valued at about $228,000 – about $40 a year.
+The reduction will save the owner of the average Kansas home, valued at about $228,000, about $40 a year.

 • A sales tax exemption for data centers.

-• Property tax exemptions for ATV’S, motorized bikes, dirt bikes and watercraft as well as the trailers used to haul them.
+• Property tax exemptions for ATVs, motorized bikes, dirt bikes and watercraft as well as the trailers used to haul them.

-Governor Kelly and GOP lawmakers also tangled over legislation to give Republican Attorney General Kris Kobach more power.
+Kelly and GOP lawmakers also tangled over legislation to give Republican Attorney General Kris Kobach more power.

 The new law also gives the inspector general more investigative tools — subpoena power and the authority to issue search warrants — as well as more staff.

-Federal audits of so-called welfare programs show that most fraud is committed by vendors and service-providers, not by people receiving assistance.
+Federal audits of so-called welfare programs show that most fraud is committed by vendors and service providers, not by people receiving assistance.

 Lawmakers also put Kobach in charge of a new program aimed at helping “innovative businesses” get off the ground.
-It gives the attorney general the authority to exempt qualifying business from state laws and regulations that could hinder their growth.
+It gives the attorney general the authority to exempt qualifying businesses from state laws and regulations that could hinder their growth.

 Not every issue was a pitched battle.

-Gov. Kelly and Republican leaders were able to strike a compromise on legislation to streamline state services for children.
+Kelly and Republican leaders were able to strike a compromise on legislation to streamline state services for children.
 At Kelly’s urging, lawmakers approved the creation of the Office of Early Childhood.
 The office will unite about 20 programs once scattered across state government in a single agency.

 Jim McLean has covered Kansas news for nearly half a century as a radio and newspaper reporter for various news outlets, including Kansas Public Radio and the Topeka Capital-Journal.
 Mostly retired, he's now a special correspondent for KPR and the Kansas News Service.